Flowering plants require a lot of light to bloom abundantly. This is because flowering and seed ripening requires a lot of energy.

 It is better to place the container in the semi-shade, for example, on the east side of the house.
 Four to eight hours of direct sunlight per day is optimal.

-Also, make sure that the pot is placed on the ground and not on concrete or tile.
-It is important that it does not overheat.
+Also, ensure the pot is placed on the ground, not on concrete or tile.
+It mustn’t overheat.
 If possible, protect the container from direct sunlight.

 Can too much sun ‘burn’ the branches so they will not bloom again. ?